Timmy-Bergkvist/Pralinorskan-app/README.md

 ##### Navbar:
 - A hamburger menu button that will display options in phone and tablet mode.
-###### Logged In:
+- Products on click a drop down menu will be displayed with different products alternatives.
 - Logo on click redirects the customer to home page.
 - Home on click redirects the customer to home page.
-  - Products on click a drop down menu will be displayed with different products alternatives.
+- Cart on click redirects the customer to cart page.
 - Special Offers on click redirects the customer to Special Offers page.
+###### Logged In:
+  - My Account on click gives the customer three options to choose between Profile detail, Order History and Logout
-  - Account on click redirects the customer to
+  - Order History on click redirects the customer to order history page.
-  - Cart on click redirects the customer to cart page.
+  - Profile detail on click redirects the customer to profile detail page.
   - Logout on click redirects the customer to logout form.

 ###### Logged Out:
-  - Logo on on click redirects the customer to home page.
-  - Home on on click redirects the customer to home page.
-  - Products on click a drop down menu will be displayed with different products alternatives.
-  - Special Offers on click redirects the customer to Special Offers page.
-  - Cart on click redirects the customer to cart page.
   - Register on click redirects the customer to register form.
   - Login on click redirects the customer to login form.